 We are now nearly one month into this vegetarian lifestyle, and you guys, I feel amazing.
 Cutting out most meat (I still do eat the occasional seafood…so basically I’m a pescatarian), has been quite easy as of now.
 We’ll see how I feel come Thanksgiving with no TURKEY!

 That said, using fresh vegetables and herbs from my garden has made these even easier.
 Planning meals is still tricky, as I try to include meat several days a week for my carnivorous husband and children…but me and the youngest are doing quite well.
 She is very helpful in the kitchen too!

 One recipe that has had my eye for quite some time is a recipe for Zucchini Meatballs from Skinnytaste.
 Have you seen these yet?
 I wasn’t so sure about trying them, up until now.
 When I’m ready to try any sort of meat replacement (say hello BBQ Jackfruit Sliders)!

 Remember last week when I told you I had several zucchini recipes in the works?
-In addition to Lemon Zucchini Bread, today’s Zucchini Meatballs recipe topped the list of things to share ASAP!
+In addition to the best Zucchini Bread recipe and Lemon Zucchini Bread, today’s Zucchini Meatballs recipe topped the list of things to share ASAP!